 Peoples' commercial lending activities continue to focus on lending opportunities inside its primary and secondary market areas within Ohio, Kentucky, West Virginia, Virginia, Washington, D.C. and Maryland.
-In all other states, the aggregate outstanding balances of commercial loans in each state were less than 4% of total loans at either December 31, 2021 or December 31, 2020.
+In all other states, the aggregate outstanding balances of commercial loans in each state were less than 4% of total loans at both December 31, 2022 and December 31, 2021.

-Additional information regarding Peoples' loan portfolio can be found in "Note 4 Loans and Leases" of the Notes to the Consolidated Financial Statements.
+Additional information regarding Peoples' loan portfolio can be found in "Note 4 Loans and Leases."